Júlio 'Foca' Fernandez: Biography

 Julio César Fernandez Nunes was born on 3 March 1957 in Rio de Janeiro.
 His nickname, Foca, is Portuguese for "Sea Lion" and was given to him because as a sponsor surfer in his youth, Fernandez spent a lot of time in the ocean.
-In 1975 he started training Brazilian jiu-jitsu (BJJ) under Master Carlson Gracie earning all his belts from him.
-At 17 he started competed in all the local BJJ tournaments of Rio de Janeiro.
+In 1975 he started practicing Brazilian jiu-jitsu (BJJ) under Master Carlson Gracie, earning all his belts from him.
+At 17, he started to compete in all the local BJJ tournaments of Rio de Janeiro.
 On 13 August 1988 he was promoted to black belt.
 During his ten years competing under Carlson Gracie Competition Team, Fernandez remained undefeated in over two hundred matches.
 In 1989 he moved to the US settling in Vermont and open a BJJ academy.
 In 2000 he started BJJ Revolution Team with his longtime training partner and teammate Rodrigo Medeiros.
-In 2004 he co-authored Brazilian Jiu-jitsu: For Experts Only with Carlson Gracie.
+In 2004, he co-authored Brazilian Jiu-jitsu: For Experts Only with Carlson Gracie.